JoaoBortoliero/JoaoBortoliero/README.md

-## Hi 👋, I am João Vitor Bortoliero
+## 💫 Hi, i am João Vitor Bortoliero

 #### 📖 I'm a systems analysis and development student at the Positive University in Londrina.
 #### 🔭 Currently, I'm a trainee at Tata Consultancy Service, I'm always looking to improve my algorithm skills regularly.